ArbitrumFoundation/docs/docs/how-tos/resubmit-dao-proposal.md

 Before you get started, make sure you have the following:

 - An Ethereum wallet that holds at least 0.01% of votable $ARB tokens.
 This lets you submit and vote on proposals using Snapshot.
-- If you're interested in resubmitting on-chain proposals using Tally, you'll need at least 5,000,000 tokens in your wallet.
+- If you're interested in submitting on-chain proposals using Tally, you'll need at least 5,000,000 votes delegated to your wallet address.

 ### Step 1: Review the feedback from the previous proposal